EvolBioInf/macle/README.md

 make sdsl
 ```

-Finally, build dnalc:
+Finally, build macle:

 ```
 make
 ```

-The `dnalc` binary is now located in the `build` directory.
+The `macle` binary is now located in the `build` directory.

 ## The match complexity

-dnalc implements a measure of complexity we call the match complexity,
+macle implements a measure of complexity we call the match complexity,
 MC.
 MC is a measure of non-repetitiveness of a given sequence.
 To
 compute MC, a sequence gets factorized into consecutive unique
 substrings, the match factors.
 A substring is unique if the sequence